 First, Apple is a clear leader in providing enablement benefits.
 Its technology, while not simple, makes learning and using Apple products easy.
-Its famous one-touch solution and intuitive interface took what was otherwise an intimidating product category and made it user friendly.
+Apple’s famous one-touch solution and intuitive interface took what was otherwise an intimidating product category and made it user-friendly.
 Apple products “speak” to one another by virtue of their common operating system, making it easy for consumers to move seamlessly from one Apple product (e.g., a Mac) to another (e.g., an iPhone).

 Finally, Apple offers strong enrichment benefits.
 It speaks to consumers’ sense of self, asking them to Think different.
 Apple products were a status marker at one time, with people defining themselves as Mac, rather than PC, users.
 Users saw themselves as cool, and they felt proud of being Apple fans.
 Mac users felt more open minded, younger, and hipper.
 Apple’s Think different campaign showcased iconoclastic thinkers (e.g., Mahatma Gandhi, Albert Einstein, Muhammad Ali, and John Lennon).
 It inspired consumers to think that they, too, could one day change the world.
 No other products have become so embedded and respected in every aspect of our daily lives as have Apple products.

-- Such brands have been able to build, strengthen, and leverage their admiration over the long term by their continual efforts to best themselves and their competitors in the benefits (and hence value) they provide to customers.
+2. Such brands have been able to build, strengthen, and leverage their admiration over the long term by their continued efforts to best themselves and their competitors in the benefits (and hence value) they provide to customers.

 Benefits that enrich customers respect their beliefs and hopes for a better future.
 They can also symbolize aspects of who one is, the status or respect one commands from others, and the groups of which one is a part.
 The brand’s benefits make customers feel inspired, proud, connected, validated, and influential.
 Customers respect brands whose beliefs and hopes are congruent with their own.
 They respect brands that help them connect with others who support them.